Horace Neal: Early life

-World War 1
+World War I

-On October 18, 1915 Horace and his brother Archibald were part of 52 recruits who were called up to “proceed to Wellington” by train to join the New Zealand Rifle Brigade (Earl of Liverpool's Own).
+On 18 October 1915, Horace and his brother Archibald were part of 52 recruits who were called up to "proceed to Wellington" by train to join the New Zealand Rifle Brigade (Earl of Liverpool's Own).
 They were part of the 4th Battalion, D Company.
 At the time of their recruitment they were living at 2 Harcourt Street in Grey Lynn.
 On the Nominal Roll it was stated that Archibald was a seaman and Horace was a storeman.
 Horace was employed by Samuel Parker Ltd at the time.
 They were a galvanised iron and sheet metal works company based on Wellesley Street in central Auckland.

-Horace trained at Trentham Military Camp for 178 days before embarking on February 5, 1916 from Wellington to Egypt.
+Horace trained at Trentham Military Camp for 178 days before embarking on 5 February 1916, from Wellington to Egypt.
 Both he and brother Archibald were aboard the Mokoia ship.
 During his service overseas Horace spent time in Egypt in 1916, and joined the Egyptian Expeditionary Force in the same year.
-On April 7 he embarked for France from Alexandria in Egypt.
+On 7 April he embarked for France from Alexandria in Egypt.
 He then spent the remainder of 1916, and all of 1917 and 1918 fighting in France with periods of time in England resting or recovering from illness.
 He was a Lance Corporal for the majority of his service.
-While on active service Neal was deducted 10 days pay on November 10, 1916 for “insolence and using obscene language” in the field, and on another occasion was reported as being “absent without reason from 2pm, 6.8.17 until 2pm, 20.8.17” and lost 15 days pay.
+While on active service Neal was deducted 10 days pay on 10 November 1916, for "insolence and using obscene language" in the field, and on another occasion was reported as being "absent without reason from 2pm, 6.8.17 until 2pm, 20.8.17" and lost 15 days pay.
 In April 1918 Neal marched into camp at Étaples and joined his company.
-On October 28, 1918 he was transferred to hospital and admitted to the general hospital at Rouen on September 11 suffering from influenza.
+On 28 October 1918, he was transferred to hospital and admitted to the general hospital at Rouen on 11 September suffering from influenza.
 He was later declared unfit for service after contracting dysentery and suffering from trench fever while on active service.
 It was thought that he would be unfit for 12 months and so he was sent back to New Zealand, departing Liverpool on board the S.S.
-Oxfordshire on December 19, 1918.
+Oxfordshire on 19 December 1918.
 Although the war was largely over by this point anyway.
-Neal arrived back in New Zealand on the 1st of February 1919.
-After returning Neal was discharged on the 11th of April, 1919 and gave his intended address as 41 Edendale Road, Mt Eden.
-He was awarded the British War Medal on June 22, 1921, and the Victory Medal on February 23, 1922.
+Neal arrived back in New Zealand on 1 February 1919.
+After returning Neal was discharged on 11 April 1919 and gave his intended address as 41 Edendale Road, Mt Eden.
+He was awarded the British War Medal on 22 June 1921, and the Victory Medal on 23 February 1922.